 - You burn extra calories, allowing you to return to your pre-pregnancy weight.

-- It appears to improve your long-term health, including a lower risk of breast cancer and osteoporosis.
+- It appears to improve your long-term health, including a lower risk of breast cancer, ovarian cancer, type II diabetes, and osteoporosis.

 Caution: Breastfeeding is not advised in a few circumstances.
 A woman who is HIV-positive could pass the HIV infection to her baby through breast milk.
 A mother on chemotherapy and one who has untreated tuberculosis should not breastfeed either.